 ” Don’t get stuck on what you can’t do.
 In fact don’t get stuck on anything.
 The world leaves no room for boredom.
 Spend time with people who want to share their ideas with you.
 Be with people who are confident enough not to get territorial.
 Those who believe in too much rather than too little.
 If you create your own reality, you’ll manage.”

-SOHO: – I took the Idolatry record to my friend Miccel Mohr after I lay down the framework.
+SOHO: – I took the Idolatry record of my friend Miccel Mohr after I lay down the framework.
 He has his own style of working, different from mine.
 He is very precise and versatile.
 We re-recorded the synths in his studio and tweaked the percussive details together.
 I generally work with people who show me concretely what they want.

 SOHO: – I met a man in Berlin during the winter who I fell into a long conversation with about transsexualism.
 He had very long hair and beautiful piano fingers.
 A masseuse.
 I asked him to feel my back.
 He thought of me as a boy growing into a woman.
 That stuck with me for a while.
-I was glad to hear from a stranger that I was growing.
+I was glad to hear from a stranger that I was becoming.
 Then I found out that the throat is built like a rubber band.
 Stretching your low octaves also expands the elasticity of your high ranges.

-DT 500 MAG: – Your lyrics and sound waves can be pleasantly diverse!
+DT 500 MAG: – Your lyrics and sound waves can be pleasantly diverse.
 When you think about the electro, synth or techno in the context and the rhythm of your identity – what emotions or feelings are tied into it?

 SOHO: – I grew up listening to diverse music, everything from Diamanda Galas to The KLF.
-From Gregorian chanting to Iranian sonati.
+From Gregorian chanting to Iranian sonata.
 I’ve set up a projector in my studio.
 It plays all the classic films of New York City in the 70’s.
 They get me closer to a narrative.

 DT 500 MAG: – Copenhagen vs Soho Rezanejad?
-How is this city inspiring you?

 SOHO: – My studio inspires me.
 The water next to my home.
 The community in Mayhem.
 The beautiful souls in Warehouse9.

-DT 500 MAG: -SOHO’s UPCOMING SHOWS:
+DT 500 MAG: -SOHO’s UPCOMING SHOWS

 – 31.10.2015 – Hotel Figueroa, Los Angeles (USA)